Xert Full Glossary with Description

 Also referred to as XSSR, it represents the work rate (power or intensity) that is equivalent to generating a given amount of XSS in one hour.
 It is used in workout designs to provide a way to target an intensity that will produce a given amount of strain.
 For example, maintaining an XSSR of 200 for 15 minutes will generate 50 XSS points (200 / ( 60 / 15)).

-XSSR based intervals can have variable power.
-As MPA declines with fatigue, the work rate associated with a given XSSR also declines.
-Similarly, during recovery, as MPA rises, XSSR based intervals also see a rising target power.
-Xert Mobile and the Xert Workout Player for Connect IQ calculate power levels that are equivalent to XSSR values defined in the workout interactively using a complex algorithm.
+XSSR-based intervals often have variable power if MPA decreases or recovers during the interval.
+As MPA declines with fatigue, the work rate associated with a given XSSR also declines, resulting in a downward curving interval.
+In contrast, as MPA rises during recovery, XSSR based intervals also see a rising target power, resulting in an upward curving interval.
+The Xert EBC apps for Android & iOS and the Xert Workout Player for Garmin Connect IQ calculate power targets that are equivalent to XSSR values defined in Xert’s SMART workouts interactively using a complex algorithm.
 These intervals can also be used in combination with Target MPA intervals which make these dynamic in both intensity and duration.

 • XSSR